 “Sentimentality is going to make any rational response to this crisis impossible.”
 The other executor replied sharply.
 “If anyone should be able to understand sacrificing for the greater good, it should be the families of reactor 29.”

 “That’s disgustingly cynical!”
 Another voiced chimed in.

 The orderly debate fragmented into several different arguments.

 Chief executor Haber had deliberately refrained from contributing anything that might sound like a personal opinion preferring to act as an official mediator in the deliberations.
 This helped preserve the illusion that his input was uniquely free of personal bias.
 He banged his gavel, and the squabbling petered out.
-After he reigned in the squabbling, he took a moment to let the silence settle.
-He stood up from his chair and slowly scanned the chamber from left to right establishing brief eye contact with everyone in the room.
+After he reigned in the bickering, he took a moment to let the silence settle.
+He stood up from his chair and slowly scanned the chamber from left to right, establishing brief eye contact with everyone in the room.

 “Fellow executors, this is a collection of the most capable minds on our planet.
 We’ve proven time and time again our collective wisdom informed by our unique expertise will always ensure order and general prosperity, but now look at us.
-We are running out of time and what have we accomplished?”
+We are running out of time, and what have we accomplished?”